The independent resource on global security

 Calculations in constant dollar terms can also be difficult to interpret for similar reasons.

-Without knowing the relative shares of arms and military services revenue derived from domestic procurement and from arms exports, it is impossible to interpret the exact meaning and implications of the arms revenue data.
+Without knowing the relative shares of arms and military services revenues derived from domestic procurement and from arms exports, it is impossible to interpret the exact meaning and implications of the arms revenue data.
 This data should therefore be used with caution.
 This is particularly true for countries with strongly fluctuating exchange rates.

 Definitions, sources and selection criteria for the international presence of the world’s largest arms companies